 - In your Donations Report, you will be able to see which donations were matched and in what amount.

 - A grant summary block will appear on your Mightycause page listing all live matching grants and showing the amount still available.
 (Clicking the badge on the Donate button will take users to the grant summary.)

 Adding a Matching Grant to an Organization Page

-You can access your organization page by logging in and selecting the desired organization from the dropdown menu under your name on the navigation bar.
+You can access your organization page by logging in, clicking your name in the upper right corner, and selecting the desired organization from the dropdown menu.

-Your matching grant tool is located on your dashboard under the section "Fundraising."
+Your matching grant tool is located on your dashboard under the section "Fundraising Tools."

 When you click “Matching Grants,” you’ll end up on your matching grants dashboard.